Aravali Nagar Van

 Revival Efforts

-iamgurgaon’s revival of the Aravali Nagar Van aims to build resilience against climate change, including extreme heat and rainfall fluctuations, by conserving and creating native Aravali species.
+The revival efforts by iamgurgaon aims to build resilience against climate change, including extreme heat and rainfall fluctuations, by conserving and creating native Aravali species.
 The revival effort seeks to increase groundwater recharge capacity through the creation of wetlands, improving water security and providing flood protection.
 Visitors will be able to explore natural trails developed through adaptive building reuse and interpretation signages, offering an urban laboratory for education on biodiversity and forest sustainability.
 The revival of the forest also creates employment opportunities, contributing to the economic revitalisation of the region.

 Infrastructure Development